 “I view myself as a fundamental producer,” he says.
 “I’ve worked with a bunch of artists that were really unknown when I got together with them.
 The thing I’m most proud of is being able to take the training wheels off these artists and watch them go on to bigger and better things.”

 Noveskey’s first major-label experience was Blue October’s 2000 Universal Records debut, Consent to Treatment; he also did the album art and co-authored “James” with bandmate Justin Furstenfeld.
 Another Noveskey composition, “You Make Me Smile,” became wildly popular, but the band stopped playing it when he took a health-related two-year leave of absence in late 2002.

 In 2002, he began working with acts such as IAMDYNAMITE and started to envision a future in production.
-His ever expanding resume includes an impressive roster of genre-bending artists, such as IAMDYNAMITE, Alpha Rev, CAVO, Daryl “DMC” McDaniels, Quiet Company, Waterloo Revival and Joshua Radin.
+His ever expanding resume includes an impressive roster of genre-bending artists, such as IAMDYNAMITE, Alpha Rev, CAVO, Daryl “DMC” McDaniels, The Unlikely Candidates, Waterloo Revival and Joshua Radin.
 He’s also crossed project paths with notable recording and mixing engineers such as Jay Ruston, Adam Hawkins, Greg Archilla, Chuck Alkazian and Sterling Winfield.
 In just a relatively short time producing other acts, Matt has independently achieved some of the following benchmarks:

 #1 iTunes independent (producer)

 Top 10 iTunes pop (producer/co-writer)

 Top 30 on Alternative US charts (producer)

 Top 40 on HOT AC US charts (producer)